Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Common DNS patterns

-Most BIMI subdomain setups fall into a few repeatable patterns.
-The right pattern depends on whether you want one parent identity, separate identity per subdomain, or no BIMI display for selected mail streams.
+Most BIMI subdomain setups use a few repeatable patterns.
+Choose the pattern based on whether most mail should inherit the parent identity and whether any subdomain needs a separate identity or no BIMI display.

 Pattern 1: parent BIMI applies broadlydns